 Although you might see people clink glasses in movies, it is not part of Italian etiquette to have any glass touching.
 It is only necessary to point the glass toward the person celebrated before sipping from it.

 The Italian etiquette wants the host to make the first toast.
-Others can do the same later on during the event for a different purpose or give the best wishes to someone else.
+Others can do the same later on during the event for a different purpose or give their best wishes to someone else.

 An important fact to remember is that Italian tradition says that each drink should have its type of glass.
 For example, wine would have a different glass than sparkling wine, beer, or champagne.
 You need to use delicate glasses for sparkling wines while, and champagne has a distinct type of glass.